basvdlei/gotsmart/README.md

 Usage
 -----

-By default gotsmart listens on port 8080 and exposes the metrics under `/metrics`.
+By default gotsmart listens on port 8080 and exposes the metrics on `/metrics`.

 Build for Raspberry Pi
 ----------------------

-GotSmart also runs on a Raspberry Pi.
-To cross compile:
+GotSmart can run on Raspberry Pi.
+To cross compile use:

 ```
 GOARCH=arm go build